• Pricing

 For customers who are starting from scratch, we believe Apple’s infrastructure-free is an extremely effective solution and will continue to improve with time.
 Because no hardware is required, this is a low-risk way to see the impact of having blue dot capabilities within your venue.
 However, as different indoor environments likely yield different recommendations, Mappedin would love to work with you to find the right indoor positioning solution for your business.

-Blue Dot Navigation FAQs
+Blue dot navigation FAQs

 The maps find your current location using some form of indoor positioning technology, whether geomagnetic, beacons, wi-fi, RFID, or inertial measurements.